nthalt/property-manager-django/README.md

    pip install -r requirements.txt
    ```

 4. **Create a file named .env in the project root and add your PostgreSQL database connection details.
-Use .env.example as a reference.**
+Use .env.example as a reference.
+Scrapy database name is provided for convenience**

    ```bash
    cp .env.example .env